-An exceedance is where an emission has exceeded a criterion but does not immediately result in a non-compliance.
-In the context of blasting emissions, airblast overpressure is required to meet 115dBZ for 95% of blasts and not to exceed 120dBA at any time.
-Similarly vibration is required to be below 5mm/s for 95% of blasts and must not exceed 10mm/s at any time.
-Hence, where a blast emission exceeds the 95% criteria, but does not exceed the maximum criteria, this is determined to be an exceedance until a blast emission results in more than 5% of blasts exceeding the 95% criteria, and then, that emission would be a non-compliance.
-In accordance with CoC C3, as soon as practicable and no longer than 7 days after obtaining monitoring results showing an exceedance of any blasting criterion in Table 3.1 Boral must provide the details of the exceedance to any affected landowners, tenants and the CCC including the percentage of blast emissions that have exceeded the 95% criteria.
+An exceedance is where a validated emission has exceeded a criterion (or equivalent trigger level at a BMT) but does not immediately result in a non-compliance.
+In the context of blasting emissions, airblast overpressure is required to meet 115dBZ (or equivalent trigger level) for 95% of blasts and not to exceed 120dBA (or equivalent trigger level) at any time.
+Similarly vibration is required to be below 5mm/s (or equivalent trigger level) for 95% of blasts and must not exceed 10mm/s (or equivalent trigger level) at any time.

+Hence, where a blast emission exceeds the 95% criteria (or equivalent trigger level), but does not exceed the maximum criteria (or equivalent trigger level), this is determined to be an exceedance until a blast emission results in more than 5% of blasts exceeding the 95% criteria (or equivalent trigger level), and then, that emission would be a non-compliance.
+In accordance with CoC C3, as soon as practicable and no longer than 7 days after obtaining monitoring results showing an exceedance of any blasting criterion in Table 3.1 or equivalent trigger levels in Table 6.3.
+Boral must provide the details of the exceedance to any affected landowners, tenants and the CCC including the percentage of blast emissions that have exceeded the 95% criteria (or equivalent trigger level).